YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 ROS Control:

 In this folder, a communication between two laptops were implemented, as well as using a KDC101 controller to control the rotary stage.
+The TRUS_Control.m file is the main code.